 There are no prerequisites for this Clinic, although courses in civil rights, administrative law, labor and employment law, evidence, federal courts, and civil litigation may be helpful.
 This clinic satisfies the Cardin Requirement.

-Students who enroll in this course are required to attend a full, one day Law Practice Orientation at the start of the semester.
+Students who enroll in this course are required to attend Law Practice Orientation at the start of the semester.

-0 openings.
-(Limit 6).
+1 opening.
+(Limit 8).
 Faculty permission required to add or drop.

 0 enrolled.
 Limit: 8 continuing.